aklivity/zilla-docs/src/how-tos/mqtt/mqtt.kafka.broker.md

 ---
-description: In this guide, you create Kafka topics and use Zilla to mediate MQTT broker messages onto those topics.
+description: In this guide, you create Kafka topics and use Zilla to map MQTT broker messages onto those topics.
 ---

 # Running an MQTT Kafka broker

-In this guide, you create Kafka topics and use Zilla to mediate MQTT broker messages onto those topics.
+In this guide, you create Kafka topics and use Zilla to map MQTT broker messages onto those topics.

 Specifically, you will: